hfekrmandi/Self_Localization_Intelligent_Mapping_SLIM/README.md

 sudo apt install terminator
 ...

+And for writing code, I recommend pycharm community.
+It can be installed through the ubuntu software center.
+Then, launch it from a terminal
+...
+pycharm-community
+...
+and open a project -> select the Self_Localization_Intelligent_Mapping_SLIM folder.
+Set up the interpreter to be your system's python3 executable, File -> Settings -> Project -> Python Interpereter -> (click on the gear on the right) -> Add... -> Existing Environment -> Add /usr/bin/python3.
+This will ensure that pycharm has your installed python libraries and all of the ROS libraries.

 To test this code:
 ...
 roslaunch dse_simulation demo_1_agent.launch
 ...
 This will start a gazebo simulation with a single agent and 3 tags lined up in front of it.
 Each of the 3 tags is seen and estimated by the agent.
 The estimates are visualized as a sample of 50 vectors from the mean and covariance of the estimate(Will be improved later to a covariance ellipse).
-The estimates are pretty bad right now, because the camera is locked to 640x480, and the calibration is terrible (should be fixed soon).

 Visualizing in RVIZ
 - Run the launch file dse_sim_3_robots.launch